Jérôme Bonaparte: King of Westphalia

-Napoleon made his brother King of Westphalia, a short-lived realm (1807–13) created from several states and principalities in northwestern Germany that had been in the Holy Roman Empire and were now reorganized by Napoleon into the Confederation of the Rhine.
+Napoleon made his brother King of Westphalia, a short-lived realm (1807–13) created from several states and principalities in northwestern Germany that had been in the Holy Roman Empire and were now incorporated by Napoleon into the Confederation of the Rhine.

 The Napoleonic realm of Westphalia had its capital in Kassel (then: Cassel).
 Jérôme was married, as arranged by Napoleon before he was divorced from Elizabeth, to Princess Catharina of Württemberg, the daughter of Frederick I, King of Württemberg.
 A marriage to a German princess was intended to boost the dynastic standing of the young French king.

 When Jérôme and Catharina arrived in Kassel, they found the palaces in a plundered state.
 As such, they placed orders for an array of stately furniture and expensive silverware with leading Parisian manufacturers.
 Local artisans, eager for commissions, oriented themselves with these French models.
 The king also intended to refurbish his capital architecturally, and the court theatre ranks among the small number of projects realised.
 Jérôme had it designed by Leo von Klenze and constructed next to the summer residence, previously known as "Wilhelmshöhe", which was changed to "Napoleonshöhe".
 To emphasize his rank as a ruler, and pander to his own ego, Jérôme commissioned grandiose state portraits of himself and his spouse, Queen Catharina.
 Other paintings were to celebrate his military exploits, with many of France's most prominent painters taken into his employ.
 His careless spending continued and stripped the treasury of its funds, putting the new kingdom into debt.
 This reckless disregard for finances would continue for the rest of his life.